chipcullen/chipcullen_com/src/posts/running-a-structured-meeting.md

 Just for round numbers, let's say you have a meeting that lasts two hours, with ten people who make $80,000 a year.

 $80,000 year / 2000 working hours per year = $40 an hour, x 10 people x 2 hour block of time - that's an $800 meeting.

+The three major ideas that I am writing up here will help you run a much more effective meeting, and the people you work with will thank you for it.

+## Background

 I've led a lot of meetings over the years.
 To do this well is a practiced skill that you need to be intentional about.
 Good meetings don't just happen.